MechWarrior 4: Mercenaries: Gameplay

 The game offers options to toggle unlimited ammunition and no heat buildup.
 In the 'Mech customization menu, the mercenary company's available Mechs can be upgraded with new weapons or equipment such as antimissile systems, extra armor, heatsinks, or ECM jammer pods.
 The configurations of each 'Mech can limit what weapons can be equipped, with penalties on weight by the ton and heat levels.
 Since 'Mechs tend to overheat (mostly from using large and powerful weapons while equipped with too few heat sinks, or by being hit with a few specialized heat-inducing weapons), the player has to equip a combination of high-heat energy weapons and low-heat-but-high-weight ballistic and missile weapons, which use up ammo, unlike energy weapons.
 It is possible for entire limbs to be blown off a 'Mech, resulting in loss of weapons or reduced movement.
 Destruction of the center torso or cockpit of a 'Mech, or of both legs, will result in the instant destruction of that 'Mech.

 The Arena matches, which take place in the gaming planet of Solaris, has the player-character competing with a variety of enemy 'Mech pilots in "last-man standing" combat.
 If all other enemy 'Mechs are destroyed, the player wins the match and is rewarded money.
 Many of the opposing pilots have names and backstories, which are revealed by the arena announcer who provides constant real-time commentary on the matches.
 Arena battles are divided into four weight classes and take place in several different arenas.
 After winning all of the matches in each weight class, the player advances to the championship round, which is open to all weight classes.
 Competing in them can boost the player's reputation.

 Reception

 Mercenaries received "favorable" reviews according to the review aggregation website Metacritic.
 GameSpot nominated the game for its annual "Best Sci-Fi Simulation Game on PC" award, which went to Star Trek: Bridge Commander.
+During the 6th Annual Interactive Achievement Awards, Mercenaries received a nomination for "Computer Simulation Game of the Year" by the Academy of Interactive Arts & Sciences.